 If you need help relaxing at the dentist, we can help.
-Our Kingwood dentist office offers reliable intravenous sedation (IV sedation) that let you rest comfortably while receiving the general dentistry, restorative dentistry you need for a healthy smile, or the cosmetic dentistry you want for a bright smile.
-If you have fear, anxiety, or trouble sitting in the dentist chair for prolonged periods, ask about IV sedation to help ease you through any procedure.
+Our Kingwood dentist office offers reliable intravenous sedation (IV sedation) that lets you rest comfortably while receiving the dentistry you need to achieve a bright and healthy smile.
+If you have any fear, anxiety, or trouble sitting in the dentist chair for prolonged periods, ask about IV sedation to help ease you through any procedure.

 Once your procedure is complete, we will stop the IV sedation and let you rest comfortably for about 20 minutes.
 Once you are awake and feel sure on your feet, we will discharge you with instructions on managing discomfort with over-the-counter analgesics.
-For patients who have had oral surgery, if necessary, our office will send you home with a prescription pain medication.
+For patients who have had oral surgery, our office will send you home with a prescription pain medication if necessary.
 It’s important that you have a responsible adult, such as a friend or family member, drive you home from your appointment and stay with you until the grogginess from the IV sedation has worn off.
-You should be able to resume your normal level of activities the next day.
+You should be able to resume your normal level of activity the next day.

 I Need a Checkup & Cleaning I am Looking for a Dentist for My Child I Want Completely Healthy Gums I am in Pain/Had an Accident I Have a Cavity or Broken Tooth I am Missing One or More Teeth I Want to Enhance My Smile I Would Like a Straighter Smile I am Nervous/Afraid of the Dentist View Our Services